How To Create Soft Light in Photography | Emily Teague

-Today, Brooklyn-based portrait and fashion photographer Emily Teague is teaching us about studio lighting, particularly how to create soft light, which is the opposite of hard light (naturally…) Join us as Emily explains the difference between soft and hard light, and how to achieve soft light with different light modifiers.
+In the latest video by Adormama, Brooklyn-based portrait and fashion photographer Emily Teague teaches us about studio lighting, particularly how to create soft light, which is the opposite of hard light (naturally…).
+Join us as Emily explains the difference between soft and hard light and how to achieve soft light with different light modifiers.

-So what is soft light?
 Soft light “tends to wrap around your subject, casting diffuse shadows with soft edges.
-The transition from light to dark is gradual,” explained Emily.
+The transition from light to dark is gradual,” explains Emily.
 “Whereas with hard light, you’re getting those abrupt and defined lines between the light and dark.”

 How to Create Soft Light by Diffusing the Light

-Using her Elinchrom Rotalux as an example, Emily showed us the internal diffuser as well as the external diffuser.
+Using her Elinchrom Rotalux as an example, Emily shows us the internal diffuser as well as the external diffuser.

 With the Rotalux, you can shoot with one layer of diffusion for soft light or add another layer to increase the diffusion.
-Each layer adds softer, more even lighting, but the flip side to this is that your light loses power with each layer it has to travel through.
+Each layer adds softer, more even lighting, but the flipside of this is that your light loses power with each layer it has to travel through.

 In order to create really soft light with her softboxes, Emily uses three layers of diffusion (called a baffle in the video): an inner diffuser, an outer diffuser, and yet another diffuser over the outer diffuser.
 Dazed and diffused yet?
 Hopefully not.
 Let’s move on.